 It has become an annual habit of mine to get away in silence and solitude for a few days.
 It takes days because the first half of the silence is about getting the mind geared down.

 When we will shut up, God will show up.
-His presence is beautiful.
-I am thankful for the opportunity to rest my soul.

 Dallas Willard says that practicing solitude with silence are the most important spiritual disciplines for people today, especially pastors.
 In our busy, noisy world we need to “unhook” and get away in order to be alone and be ourselves with our Lord.

 God will show up if I just shut up.